Research Reviewers Guide

 There may be occasions when researchers are given information by participants that requires them to report the information to others, and researchers should stay alert to the signs of harm and abuse.
 If a participant discloses information that makes a research team or individual within that team worried for their safety, or the safety of someone else, they should follow safeguarding procedures or alert the appropriate authorities.

 This may be more likely in some research projects than others, dependent on the topic being studied.
 However, all researchers should be aware of this risk, and try to identify any safeguarding issues that may occur and strategies to deal with these, during the planning phase.
 The public reviewer will be expected to highlight any risk here a team may have overlooked.
-It should be made clear to participants the limitations to confidentiality based on these moral and legal obligations, prior to consent.
+It

 The Cripples (Die Kruppel) Pieter Brueghel